Creamy luscious Fresh Sweet Corn Creme Brulee is the perfect summer dessert and is surprisingly easy to make.

 - Continuously whisk the yolks while you slowly pour in the warm cream.

-- Lay a towel across the bottom of a pan and arrange your ramekins on top.
-Pour the custard into the ramekins.
-Place the pan in the oven and then pour hot water into the pan being careful to not splash water into the ramekins.
+- Pour the custard into the ramekins.
+Place the pan in the oven and then pour hot water into the pan, careful not to splash water into the ramekins.
 The water should come about halfway up the ramekins.
 Bake for 20 to 30 minutes until the edges are set but the centers are still slightly jiggly.
-The baking time will vary widely depending upon the size and shape of your ramekins.
+The baking time will vary depending upon the size of your ramekins.

-- Remove the baking pan from the oven and allow the custards to cool for approximately 15 minutes until you can safely pick up the ramekins and remove them from the water.
+- Remove the baking dish from the oven and allow the custards to cool for approximately 15 minutes until you can safely pick up the ramekins and remove them from the water.
 Allow the custards to cool on the counter for an additional 15 minutes.
 Cover each ramekin with plastic wrap and chill them in the refrigerator for at least four hours and up to four days.

 - Remove the custards from the refrigerator and evenly sprinkle each custard with 1 teaspoon of granulated sugar.
 Ignite your torch and hold the flame about 4 inches from the surface of the custard.
 Using a circular motion heat the sugar until it browns and forms a crust.
-For a thicker crust sprinkle a second teaspoon of sugar evenly across each custard and brûlée a second time.
-Garnish with the reserved corn.

 Comments